keniel123/text-to-excel/README.md

 # Example Command to run from the terminal

-python excelscript.py -I data.txt -O balances.xls
+python excelscript.py -I data.txt -O balances.xlsx

 # Libraries needed to run script

-xlwt, optparse
+xlsxwriter, optparse

 You can download these libraries by using the pip package manager

-pip install xlwt optparse
+pip install xlxlsxwriter , optparse